orchest/orchest/docs/source/fundamentals/notifications.md

 : SHA-256 HMAC digest of the payload.

-This is some sample code that verifies that the signature of the payload is the same as the one coming from :
+This is some sample code that verifies that the signature of the payload is the same as the one expected from the webhook secret you specified:

 ```python
 import hashlib